fletcher/MultiMarkdown-4/fences.md

 	<script>hljs.initHighlightingOnLoad();</script>
 ```

-Fenced code blocks are particularly useful when included another file ([File Transclusion]), and you want to show the *source* of the file, not what the file looks like when processed by MultiMarkdown.
+Fenced code blocks are particularly useful when including another file ([File Transclusion]), and you want to show the *source* of the file, not what the file looks like when processed by MultiMarkdown.